ritikjoshi47/ritikjoshi/README.md

-# 👋 Hey there, I'm Ritik Joshi
+# Hey, I’m Ritik Joshi 👋

-I'm an AI undergraduate from Belgium, self-taught Pythonista, and future machine learning engineer.
-My learning journey hasn't been perfect, but it's been **relentless**.
+So, here’s the rundown: I’m an AI undergraduate based in Belgium, with a strong self-taught background in Python and a focus on machine learning.
+My path’s been pretty relentless—definitely not linear, but always moving forward.

-## 🚀 What I'm Doing Now
+## 🚀 Current Focus Areas

-- 🌱 Learning Python deeply through Exercism (141 challenges, 15+ done)
+- 🌱 Deep-diving into Python via Exercism (141 challenges, 15+ completed so far—metrics matter)
-- 🤖 Starting BSc in Artificial Intelligence (Sep 2025)
+- 🤖 Prepping for a BSc in Artificial Intelligence (starts September 2025)
-- 🧠 Building strong CS foundations: Algorithms, Systems, Data Science
+- 🧠 Developing solid computer science fundamentals—algorithms, systems, data science
-- 📚 Documenting my journey, roadmaps & notes in Notion
+- 📚 Systematically documenting my workflows, roadmaps, and technical notes in Notion

-## 💡 Tech Interests
+## 💡 Technical Interests

-- 🧬 Artificial Intelligence, Machine Learning, Deep Learning
+- 🧬 Artificial Intelligence, Machine Learning, Deep Learning frameworks
-- 📊 Data Science & Visualization
+- 📊 Data Science, statistical analysis, visualization pipelines
-- 🎮 Game AI (I used to study game design!)
+- 🎮 Game AI (previous experience in game design; brings a unique perspective)
-- 🛠️ Automation & Scripting
+- 🛠️ Automation and scripting to optimize repetitive processes

-## 📈 Current Goals
+## 📈 Objectives

-- ✅ Finish all 141 Python Exercism challenges in 3 months
+- ✅ Complete all 141 Python Exercism challenges within a 3-month timeframe
-- 🚧 Build 3 real-world Python projects
+- 🚧 Develop three production-level Python projects
-- 🌐 Create an ML portfolio with GitHub + Notebooks
+- 🌐 Build a machine learning portfolio—GitHub repositories
-- 📄 Start blogging on learning and growth
+- 📄 Launch a technical blog focused on learning strategies and growth in AI/ML

 ## 🛠️ Tools & Languages